jschang19/jschang19/README.md

 - 👋 Hi there, I’m Shawn Chang ( [My website](http://jcshawn.com/) )
-- 💻 I'm a amateur programmer, a student, and tech editor.
+- 💻 I'm a amateur programmer, a student, and IT Intern of a startup.
 - 👀 Interested in digital marketing, blogging and photography.
-- 🤟🏻 Able to do more than print("hello world") in Python, front end and Google App Script.
+- 🤟🏻 Able to do more than saying hello world in Python, front-end and Google App Script.
 - 📫 You can contact with me by email : contact@jcshawn.com

 <!---